 A real estate IRA doesn’t have to hold tangible property.
 The power of self-directed investing lies in your capacity to put almost any strategy to work for your retirement.
 There are many “subcategories” in the real estate field—long-term rental properties, fix & flips, land speculation, etc.—all of which your self-directed IRA can hold.
 Real estate options are other seldom-addressed but viable possibilities for retirement investors.

 An options contract gives the holder the right to purchase an asset for a specific price by a specific date.
 Unlike futures contracts, options are, as the name implies, optional.
-Upon reaching the contract expiration date, a holder is not required to execute the stipulated transaction if it’s not economically prudent.
+Upon reaching the contract expiration date, a holder can choose to execute the stipulated transaction.

 For example, a self-directed investor may be keen to acquire a $250,000 property that he can’t afford at the moment.
 He believes it will appreciate to $300,000 in the near future but would prefer not to finance the investment because he’d rather avoid unrelated business income tax (UBIT).
-Instead, he may purchase an options contract from a seller who isn’t as confident that the value will rise:
+Instead, he may purchase a real estate options contract from someone who’s more bearish on real estate:

 This investment model enables you to tap the real estate market without the responsibilities of managing physical property.
-If you do exercise a contract and obtain property on behalf of your self-directed plan, you will have presumably done so with an opportunity for profit in the near term.
+If you do exercise a contract and obtain property on behalf of your self-directed plan, you will have presumably done so with a chance to profit in the near term.
 At the very least, you’ll have the flexibility afforded by self-direction to proceed as you see fit.
-If you don’t exercise an option, you’ll have only paid the contract fee and can move on to other investment endeavors.
+If you don’t exercise an option, you’ll have only paid the contract fee and can move on to other investment opportunities.

 It may behoove you to consult with a financial professional before engaging with real estate options, as these assets can be highly speculative.
-For more information about self-directed retirement, please don’t hesitate to give us a call at 877-742-1270 or send us an e-mail at firstname.lastname@example.org.
+For more information about self-directed retirement, please don’t hesitate to give us a call at 877-742-1270 or send us a message through the Client Portal.